SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 ring from the

-ISSUE 3 - When the mast is down the upper shroud turnbuckles cannot lay flat on the deck and you risk bending or breaking the T-bolts if you step on them while they are attached to the chain plates.
-To solve this, secure the shrouds to the grab rails so the turnbuckles are suspended in the air.
+ISSUE 3 - When the mast is down the upper shroud turnbuckles cannot lay flat on the deck and you risk bending or breaking a T-bolt if you step on one.
+Its a tricky place to walk, so be careful.
+To minimize this problem, secure the shrouds to the grab rails so the turnbuckles are suspended in the air.
 As such they are still a tripping hazard but at least you can see them better and reduce the chance of breakage.
-This is due to the limited 1600 pivot angle of the T-bolt in the toggle.
+This is due to the limited 1600 pivot angle of the upper turnbuckle T-bolt.

-You could solve this by filing the inside corners of the toggle to
+You could alleviate this by filing the inside corners of the toggle to

 increase the pivot angle to 2000.
 You only have to remove